isomorphic-software/smartclient-docs/classes/DateChooser.md

 Simple interactive calendar interface used to pick a date.
 Used by the [DateItem](DateItem.md#class-dateitem) class.

 ---
-## Attr: DateChooser.navigationButtonHeight

-### Description
-Height of buttons in the [navigation area](#attr-datechoosernavigationlayout), used for navigating the [calendar view](#attr-datechooserdategrid).
-If unset, the default, buttons are sized by settings applied by the current skin.

-If this attribute is set to a value greater than [DateChooser.navigationLayoutHeight](#attr-datechoosernavigationlayoutheight), it will cause the layout to expand to match the button height.

-**Flags**: IR

----
 ## Attr: DateChooser.baseWeekdayStyle

 ### Description